shravanibhor/Password-check-on-LPC-1768/README.md

 # Password-check-on-LPC-1768
-Embedded system project using keyboard, LCD and LEDS
-A Microcontroller-Based Password Detection System
+Embedded system project using keyboard, LCD and LEDS, A Microcontroller-Based Password Detection System

 ## Components